NickWaterton/Roomba980-Python/README.md

 Unofficial iRobot Roomba python library (SDK).

 Thanks to https://github.com/koalazak/dorita980 where much of the inner workings were derived from.
+Thanks to Matthew Garrett <mjg59@srcf.ucam.org> for figuring out how to get passwords from iRobots aws cloud.

 **NEW V2.0c 16/3/2021** All new re-write.
-**NOTE: This is an ALPHA Release - it will have bugs in it - please report them to me**
+**NEW 9/12/2021** Updated password.py can now get passwords for robots from the cloud **NOTE: This is an BETA Release - it may have bugs in it - please report them to me**

+**NOTE: With the latest release of firmware (3.20.7) Robots are no longer reporting tracking information, therefore realtime maps will not work**

 ## New Features
 * Now re-written as asyncio application